bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 1.4.0. have been identified as legacy suffixes.
 The legacy sufficies generate inconsistencies and/or ambiguities with additional sufficies added in version 1.4.0 and so are therefore not recommended for use in new datasets.
-They are, however, still valid sufixxes, to maintain backwards compatibility.
+They are, however, still valid sufixes, to maintain backwards compatibility.

 The following suffixes are valid, but SHOULD NOT be used for new BIDS compatible datasets (created after version 1.4.0.):